rpgarner/Trivia-game-/README.md

 Trivia game is a fun game of trivial questions.
 With multiple categories having 5 sections, each section with 5 questions.
 Each questions is associated with the amount of points a question is worth.
 Answer the question correctly and be reward with the points.
 The more points a questions is worth the harder the question is.
 There is a total of $7,500 points possible, test your knowledge on these topics and see how high of score you can get.

-##Getting Started
+## Getting Started

 - read the ruls and how to play
+- select play to start the game
 - Select a category
--   select play to start the game
-and...
+- and...
 Good luck!!!

 ## Rules for muliplayer
 - Divide into two teams.
 - take turns choosing a topic category and a question in that category ($100 - $500)
-- Each team will get 1 minute to answer each question.
 - If the questions is answered coprrectly, that team will recieve the value of the question they picked.
 - If the questions answered incorrect.
 Their turn is over and the question will go back to the board.
 - Your turn will be over once you have answered the questions (corectly of incorrectly)